irena-flextool/flextool/docs/reference.md

 `invest_cost` * `interest_rate` / { 1 - [ 1 / ( 1 + `interest_rate` ) ] ^ `lifetime` } + `fixed_cost`

 The next step is to consider discounting - future is valued less than the present.
 There is a model-wide assumption for the `discount_rate`.
-By default it is 0.05 (i.e. 5%), but it can be changed through the `discount_rate` parameter set for the *flexTool* `model` object.
+By default it is 0.05 (i.e. 5%), but it can be changed through the `discount_rate` parameter set for the *flexTool* `model` entity.
 Discount factor for every period in the model is calculated from the `discount_rate` using the `years_represented` parameter of each `solve`, which how many years the period represents.
 Values for `years_represented` are used to calculate how many `years_from_solve_start` each year is.
 The formula is:

 [ 1 / ( 1 + `discount_rate` ) ] ^ `years_from_solve_start`